auth0-lab/fga-js-sdk/README.md

 ### Issues

 If you have found a bug or if you have a feature request, please report them at this repository [issues](https://github.com/auth0-lab/fga-js-sdk/issues) section.
 Please do not report security vulnerabilities on the public GitHub issue tracker.
-The [Responsible Disclosure Program](https://auth0.com/responsible-disclosure-policy) details the procedure for disclosing security issues.

-For auth0 related questions/support please use the [Support Center](https://support.auth0.com).

 ### Pull Requests